5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 - Disable Gatekeeper: `sudo spctl --master-disable`
 - Mount **HeliPort.dmg**, drag the app into the "Programs" folder and run it.
 - Use it to connect to your WiFI Hotspot.
-- Add HeiPort to "Login Items", so it stars and connects to your FiWi Hotspot automatically.
+- Add HeiPort to "Login Items", so it stars and connects to your WiFi Hotspot automatically.
 - Next, enable **YogaSMC**:
 	- Download and mount [**YogaSMC-App**](https://github.com/zhen-zen/YogaSMC/releases)
 	- Drag the `YogaSMCNC` app into the "Programs" folder